Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

-# 🎮 Performance Optimization Guide for PC Gaming and 7DtD specifically
+# 🎮 Performance Optimization Guide for PC Gaming

 Not all suggestions apply equally to every system.